 Callum Paterson headed home the only goal in the 71st minute to give diehard Hearts supporter Locke his first victory in the derby as manager.

-The victory was all the more impressive after forward Stevenson, one of only two outfield players over the age of 21 for the hosts, reluctantly limped off in the 13th minute after failing to recover from a 50/50 challenge with Scott Robertson.
+The victory was all the more impressive after forward Stevenson, one of only two outfield players over the age of 21 for the hosts, reluctantly limped off after 13 minutes after failing to recover from a 50/50 challenge with Scott Robertson.

 The three points were their first inroads into the 15-point penalty handed down to them after they were plunged into administration and Locke, whose side were beaten in last week's Scottish Premiership curtain-raiser at St Johnstone, said: "It's a huge, huge win.